CharlesMangwa/react-data-fetching/docs/README.md

 }
 ```

-The package gives  access to `<Fetch>`, `<ConnectedFetch>` and `requestToApi()`.
+The package gives  access to `<Fetch>`, `<FetchProvider>` and `requestToApi()`.
 To have an in-depth explanation of how to use them, how they work and even more, head to this post: [Introducing React Data Fetching 🎣](https://medium.com/@CharlesMangwa/introducing-react-data-fetching-2140a1d36cc8).

 ## About